keeleycarrigan/terrible_lizard/docs/high_level_architecture_plan.md

 # A Development Plan for a Unified Polyglot Monorepo

+> **Implementation Status**: This architectural plan was developed to guide the creation of a polyglot monorepo.
+As of June 7, 2025, **Phase 3 (Library Scaffolding) has been completed** with a fully functional library generator supporting Python, PHP, TypeScript, iOS, and Android libraries.

 ## Phase 1: Foundation and Monorepo Strategy

 ### 1.1.
 Introduction to the Polyglot Monorepo Vision